 |

-De voorstelling onderzocht het recht om zich te verzetten zonder oplossingen aan te reiken of zelfs zonder aanvaardbare reden.
+De voorstelling onderzoekt het recht om zich te verzetten zonder oplossingen aan te reiken of zelfs zonder aanvaardbare reden.
 Ze weerspiegelt de chaos in een tienergeest.
-Ze richtte zich tot volwassenen die vergeten zijn wat rebelleren betekent en zij die nog steeds de tiener in zich voelen schoppen.
-A liberal mockery of the woefully screwed-up world that they will soon inherit from us anxious adults. * * * * - The Times (UK) - Donald Hutera
+Ze richten zich tot volwassenen die vergeten zijn wat rebelleren betekent en zij die nog steeds de tiener in zich voelen schoppen. |

 A liberal mockery of the woefully screwed-up world that they will soon inherit from us anxious adults.